Frequently asked questions

 We play with feather shuttles both during and out of season.
 These are provided by the club during the normal badminton season, or by whoever is organizing the games out of season (Individual fees are adjusted to cover both the cost of the courts and shuttles out of season).

-If you are interested in joining then come along to a club night and speak to a committee member.
+We currently operate the club on a Pay and Play basis so there is no requirement to join the club If you are interested in playing, please come along to a club night and speak to a committee member.
 Any of the regular players should be able to point you in the direction of a committee member.
-We can then speak to you about the membership options and take your details or contact:
+If you have any questions, please don't hesitate to contact the club using the details on the left.

 Do you offer Coaching and are Juniors encouraged to join?

-Unfortunately we are not able to offer coaching.
+Unfortunately we are not able to offer coaching at this time.

-Juniors who have reached a good standard are encouraged to join us, but please bear in mind the standard of play at the club is generally high and may not be suitable for all juniors.
+Juniors who have reached a good standard are encouraged to join us, but please bear in mind the general standard of play may not be suitable for all juniors.
+Please feel free to come along to a session to check out the club and speak to us if you have any questions.

 Are there changing rooms and showers I can use at the club?

-Yes, there are both male and female changing rooms and showers at the club facility.
+Yes, there are both male and female changing rooms and showers at The Venue.
+For further details on the facility please see their website.

 Do I need to bring a partner for doubles games?

 If you have a partner who you usually play with, then please feel free to bring them along.
-All of the same rules regarding fees, membership etc. will apply equally to your partner.
-However, it is not necessary to bring a partner just in order to play doubles as the peg-board method of play that we use provides plenty of opportunity to select a partner from those members attending.
+All of the same rules regarding fees etc. will apply equally to your partner.
+However, it is not necessary to bring a partner just in order to play doubles as the peg-board method of play that we use provides plenty of opportunity to select a partner from those players attending.

 How many courts do you use, for how long, and how is play organized?

-During the off-season, the number of courts and duration will be based on the number of players committing to playing off-season games.
+During the off-season, badminton sessions can be organised on an ad-hoc basis.
+The number of courts and duration will be based on the number of players committing to playing.
 On occasion we have had more people showing up for off-season badminton than for the regular club sessions in-season!
-Duration can vary but is usually 2 hours from 8pm to 10pm.
+Duration can vary but is generally 2 hours from 8pm to 10pm.

-Beccles Badminton Club uses a pegboard system to organise player selection during club night games.
-The pegboard is a very simple arrangement of three rows of pegs as shown below.
+Beccles Badminton Club uses a peg-board system to organise player selection during club night games (the club can provide the peg for you).
+The pegboard is a very simple arrangement of three rows of pegs as detailed below.

 These are the basic rules:

-• Each club member should have a peg with their name on it available on the bottom row of the board
+• Each player should have a peg with their name on it available on the bottom row of the board.

-• Each visitor will be given a 'visitor' peg with their name on it and a V to denote Visitor
+• Each visitor will be given a 'visitor' peg with their name on it.

-• When you first arrive at a club night, place your peg at the back of the queue on the 'Waiting to Play' row
+• When you first arrive at a club night, place your peg at the back of the queue on the Middle 'waiting to play' row.

-• The player whose peg is first in line in this row is “Next To Choose” and may select any combination of 3 other players from the next seven pegs in that queue.
-(Visitors are not expected or required to select players and may ask the next 'Member' in line to make the selection for them)
+• The player whose peg is first in line in this row is 'next to choose' and may select any combination of 3 other players from the next seven pegs in that queue.
+(Visitors are not expected or required to select players and may ask the next regular player in line to make the selection for them).

 https://www.videoimpactuk.com/